 Imagine you get a piece of white paper on one hand and on the other you get all the rainbow colors in a pallet.
 Now you can start playing… This is how I feel when I am designing a website from scratch, when I can play with layouts and colors in the website builder to create my website masterpiece.

 But, at the same time, I remind myself that the creative part of the process needs to include my customers.
 The way it should be done is by thinking about their experiences in the buying process of a product or service, or just when reading my blog.

-In this blog post, I will help you understand what matters the most in UX (User Experience).
+In this blog post, I will help you understand what matters the most in UX (User Experience) for a UX Design Agency.
 And at the end, the answer to all the following questions will be yes!

 - Anyone who comes to my website understands what my business is about (especially if it’s their first time)?

 - My customers find everything they need?

 - Design for the users – Know your target audience